 1. Diagnostic imaging helps, but credibility is key

-The most common reason that long-term disability claims for back problems get denied is “lack of objective evidence of disability.”
-However, you can seek out diagnostic imaging to prove the disorder.
-This evidence alone isn’t enough to win disability benefits, but it is valuable for your case.
+A “lack of objective evidence of disability” is the most common reason long-term disability benefits for back problems get denied.
+So, you should seek out diagnostic imaging to prove the disorder.
+This evidence alone is not enough to win disability benefits, but it is valuable for your case.
 It can help show your pain is legitimate.

 Make sure to tell the doctor about your problems and pain in detail.
-Then, they will choose an imaging technique that fits and analyze the results for a diagnosis.
+Then, they will choose the appropriate imaging technique and analyze the results for a diagnosis.

 The most common imaging techniques are X-rays, CT scans, and MRI scans.
 X-rays can check for instability in the structure of the bones to find issues such as spinal fractures.
 CT scans are more detailed than x-rays.
-They can image specific conditions such as spinal stenosis or a bulging disc.
+They are frequently used for specific conditions such as spinal stenosis or a bulging disc.

 MRI scans are used to assess details of the disc and nerve root.
 They allow doctors to identify disorders like degenerative disc disease, bulging discs, and spinal stenosis.
 An important note about MRI results is that there is no accepted link between back pain and what can be seen on an MRI.
 This is where credibility becomes very important.

 One of the best ways to build credibility is to try a variety of treatments for your back pain.
 You will have a much better chance of getting disability benefits for back problems if you work with professionals who can back your claims.

 A decision-maker who finds you trustworthy may rule in your favour, even if you have weak documentation for your claim.
 On the other hand, if they don’t trust you, then they won’t give you the benefit of the doubt — even with good evidence.
 Being credible gives you an edge that many people overlook.

 - Making excuses or blaming others for problems